-The Foundation and its non-profit supporting organizations have been determined to be exempt from federal income taxes under Section 50l(c)(3) of the Internal Revenue Code ("IRC").
-The supporting organizations were established under the provisions of Section 509(a)(3) of the IRC.
-The Foundation is responsible for expenditures of the supporting organizations for specific charitable purposes.
+The Foundation and its non-profit supporting organization have been determined to be exempt from federal income taxes under Section 50l(c)(3) of the Internal Revenue Code ("IRC").
+The supporting organization was established under the provisions of Section 509(a)(3) of the IRC.
+The Foundation is responsible for expenditures of the supporting organization for specific charitable purposes.

-The Foundation, including its non-profit supporting organizations, applies a more-likely-than-not measurement methodology to reflect the combined financial statement impact of uncertain tax positions taken or expected to be taken in a tax return.
-After evaluating the tax positions taken, none are considered to be uncertain; therefore, no amounts have been recognized as of December 31, 2016 and 2015.
+The Foundation, including its non-profit supporting organization, applies a more-likely-than-not measurement methodology to reflect the combined financial statement impact of uncertain tax positions taken or expected to be taken in a tax return.
+After evaluating the tax positions taken, none are considered to be uncertain; therefore, no amounts have been recognized as of December 31, 2017 and 2016.
 If incurred, interest and penalties associated with tax positions are recorded in the period assessed as other operating expense.
-No interest or penalties have been assessed as of December 31, 2016 and 2015.
+No interest or penalties have been assessed as of December 31, 2017 and 2016.